DariuszTom/ReceptyOksSolution/README.md

 - Offline-first architecture with sync capabilities
 - OCR support for extracting text from recipe images
 - Rich text editing for recipe instructions
+- AI-powered chatbot for recipe assistance and recommendations
+- Random recipe generator with advanced filtering options

 ## 🏗️ Solution Architecture